Spencerkifell/memories-project/README.md

 # Frontend Deployment

 - If you would like to see the front end in action, it's been deployed to Netlify: https://memories-app-spencerkifell.netlify.app/

+# Credit

+- This project was inspired by the JS Mastery Workshop: https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A